Azure/cortana-intelligence-inventory-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 [Azure Function](#azure-function) - Description of the webjobs created by this solution.

-[Azure Data Lake Storage](#azure-data-lake-storage) - Description of the storage used by this solution.
+[Azure Data Lake Store](#azure-data-lake-store) - Description of the storage used by this solution.

+[Azure Data Lake Analytics](#azure-data-lake-analytics) - Monitoring Azure Data Lake Analytics jobs.

+[Azure Batch](#azure-batch) - Monitoring Azure Batch jobs.

 [Visualization Steps](#setup-power-bi) - Instructions to connect up a Power BI dashboard to your deployment that visualized the results.